ChrisForti/Selfhosting-onapi/README.md

 # This particular code will alow you to automate your hosting environment, and bring it home to your pi, or pi's.

 - I will start with utillizing a single pi, and move into a pi cluster.
-  - which can be replicated on any self-hosting environment.
+  - which can be replicated on any **self-hosting Rasberry-pi** environment.

 ## Why do this at all?